 The Young Women general presidency is assisted by the Young Women general board, which typically has 10 to 12 members (all female).

-Each March, the Young Women organization holds a worldwide annual meeting called the General Young Women Meeting.
-Speakers usually include a member of the First Presidency, the Young Women general president and her counselors.
-It is held in the Conference Center in Salt Lake City, Utah, and is attended by young women and their leaders.
+Twice a year as part of general conference, women and girls hold a worldwide meeting called the general women's session.
+Speakers usually include a member of the First Presidency and members of the Primary, Young Women and Relief Society general presidencies.
+It is held in the Conference Center in Salt Lake City, Utah, and is attended by women and girls ages eight and older.
 The meeting is translated into over 70 languages and is available to congregations around the world online and via satellite broadcast.